Faculty & Staff

 Mrs. Kristine McElroy teaches fifth grade at Providence Academy.
 Mrs. McElroy has a bachelor’s degree in elementary education, along with a minor in music, from the College of St. Benedict in St. Joseph, MN.
 She also has a master’s degree in education from the University of St. Mary’s in Winona, MN.
 Prior to working at Providence Academy, Mrs. McElroy taught both first grade and fifth grade.

-Mrs. Elizabeth McIntyre, LS Administrative Assistant
+Mrs. Elizabeth McIntyre, Assistant to Lower School Director

 Mrs. Sarah Millerbernd, 1st Grade Teacher